Video Recording in Healthcare: Use Cases

 Challenges and Future Directions

 Patient privacy is an ongoing challenge when contemplating the use of video recording in healthcare.
 Because these videos are sensitive, strict protocols are needed.
 This keeps everything in line with national or regional rules (such as HIPAA or GDPR).
 However, reviewing and analyzing these videos takes significant time.
 Doctors and nurses are busy, so if video review isn’t set up well, it can just add to their workload.
-Moreover there is also the issue of technical quality, as camera angles may be wrong or sound quality may be poor depending on the equipment used.
+Moreover, technical quality can also become a problem.
+Camera angles may be poor, and sound quality may suffer depending on the equipment used.

-After the pandemic, video recording in healthcare made care easier to access-no travel needed, just connect from home.
-As video use grows, people with chronic conditions, like movement disorders or mental health conditions, can greatly benefit from expedited feedback.
+After the pandemic, video recording made healthcare easier to access.
+Patients no longer needed to travel and could connect from home.
+As video use grows, people with chronic conditions may benefit from faster feedback.
+This includes patients with movement disorders or mental health conditions.

 Conclusion